Soccer-Chelsea, Liverpool and Tottenham reach League Cup semi-finals | Sports-Games

 Considering the strain on their respective squads, the night's ties offered full value for the fans.
 Chelsea made eight changes to the side that drew 0-0 with Wolverhampton Wanderers at the weekend with manager Tuchel handing debuts to academy players Harvey Vale, Jude Soonsup-Bell and Xavier Simons.

-Tuchel did later introduce regulars Jorginho, Reece James, Christian Pulisic, Mason Mount and N'Golo Kante off the bench and it proved decisive as Chelsea claimed the win.
-It was a cross from the right from James that Jansson sliced into his own goal and Jorginho then tucked away his spot kick in trademark fashion.
+Tuchel did later introduce regulars Jorginho, Reece James, Christian Pulisic, Mason Mount and N'Golo Kante off the bench and it proved decisive for Chelsea.
+It was a cross from the right from James that Jansson sliced into his own goal and Jorginho then tucked away a trademark spot kick.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)